Testing your industry

 AI SEO covers everything required to be cited, summarised, and recommended by ChatGPT, Perplexity, Gemini, Microsoft Copilot, and Claude — the search surfaces increasingly replacing the traditional Google SERP.

-AI SEO is the discipline of making sure your brand is the answer when these tools generate responses.
-The good news: there's significant overlap with traditional SEO.
-The bad news: the optimisation surface is different enough that most generalist consultants are getting it wrong.
-AI assistants reward depth, structure, citation hygiene, schema, original data, and authority — but in different proportions and with different signals than Google's classic ranking systems.
+The discipline of making sure your brand is the answer when AI tools generate responses.
+There's significant overlap with traditional SEO, but the optimisation surface is different enough that most generalist consultants are getting it wrong.

 Identical pricing across every service.
 No tiered upsells, no hidden fees, no surprise contract terms.

-$499 USD / month
+$1,499 USD / month

 To ensure measurable results and protect your investment, we require a minimum commitment period.
 There is no month-to-month option.